Acts 1:8 Fund

 The Finance Committee, Budget Planning Committee, Missions Council, and the Pastor and staff believe this separation will allow Calvary to dramatically increase our financial gifts to missions as well as increase personal participation.

-Who made decisions about the Acts 1:8 ACTion Fund?
+Who made decisions about the Acts 1:8 Fund?

-The 2012-2015 Missions Council spent hours in meetings, decision making, and prayer to develop this fund and choose its beneficiaries.
+The Missions Council spends hours yearly in meetings, decision making, and prayer to develop this fund and choose its beneficiaries.
 First, in consultation with our pastor and administrator, they established basic but fundamental criteria to review our current mission endeavors:

 Additionally, once this was established, the Missions Council closely reviewed all Mission Support activities in the Unified Budget, sought new recommendations from Church members and staff for additions to our mission endeavors, and held thorough and candid discussions of each mission endeavor to insure those mission endeavors met the criteria presented to the Church for inclusion.
 The Council has spent numerous hours in joint meetings along with personal time and reflection in completing this work.
 At each meeting, the Council prayed for wisdom and guidance in their work.